matusm/LaserMod/README.md

 Counter settings
 ----------------

-Refer to the A53230A manual on how to modify settings.
+Refer to the 53230A manual for details.

 ### Input
 * Coupling: AC